comment 1 Comment

 The Connected Age or the Age of Sensorization

 I consider the start of the Connected Age when the Internet of Things term was coined by Kevin Ashton executive director of the Auto-ID Center as the title of a presentation he made at Procter & Gamble (P&G) in 1999.
 Probably Kevin envisioned that the move to sensorization will transform every industry in the world.
-In the Age of Sensorization, it’s possible to make more accurate and quantifiable assessments using real time based information.
+In the Age of Sensorization, it’s possible to make more accurate and quantifiable assessments using real time sensor based information.

 The main driving force behind the Connected Age is data – data that can be collected, data that can be analysed, data can be shared and data can be used to improve many service offerings.
 Data is the new oil in this Age.